matejcerny/BigDataExamples/README.md

-# bigdata-examples
+# BigDataExamples
-Examples of how to use BigData technologies such as Apache Spark, Structured Streaming etc.
+Examples of some big data technologies such as Apache Spark, Delta Lake, Hyperspace etc.